christofmuc/JammerNetz/Plugin/README.md

 MSVC Debug binaries require the non-redistributable Debug CRT to be available while JUCE generates VST3 metadata, while tests run, and while Ableton scans the plug-in.
-The helper script locates Visual Studio's Debug CRT and the matching oneTBB runtime and adds both to the child process environment.
+The helper script locates Visual Studio's Debug CRT and adds it to the child process environment.

 After configuring the Visual Studio CMake build in `builds`, use: